Get a quote

 The credit bureau will cross reference your dispute with the business that reported the error.
 If the credit bureau confirms that the information was reported in error, they'll remove the entry.

-For your reference, here's the contact information for most credit bureaus:
+For your reference, here are online dispute submission options for for most credit bureaus:

 Experian